Summarizing Repertoires

 top.motifs = 25)

-The heatmaps generated by percentKmer()
+The heatmaps generated by percentKmer() illustrate the

 relative composition of frequently occurring k-mer motifs across samples